-The Cardio-Oncology Program, a collaboration between Miami Cardiac & Vascular Institute and Miami Cancer Institute, brings together experts in cardiology and oncology who provide cancer patients with care focused on cardiovascular health during and after cancer treatment.
+In the COVID-19 era, the Cardio-Oncology Program, a collaboration between Miami Cardiac & Vascular Institute and Miami Cancer Institute, is even more essential in protecting vulnerable patients from additional complications.
+The program brings together experts in cardiology and oncology who provide cancer patients with care focused on cardiovascular health during and after cancer treatment.
 The program is led by Alvaro Gomez, M.D., interventional cardiologist; Socrates Kakoulides, M.D., medical director of Miami Cardiac & Vascular Institute’s Ambulatory Diagnostic Center; and Paula Montana De La Cadena, M.D., cardiologist.

 “After being referred to the Cardio-Onoclogy Program, the patient meets with a cardiologist for a comprehensive consultation and evaluation,” explains Dr. Montana.
 “The evaluation may include imaging to further define a patient’s cardiovascular condition.
 Then the cardio-oncology team develops an individualized treatment plan.”

 The program gives patients with cancer-related heart issues access to “experts throughout the fields of cardiovascular medicine, cardiac surgery, cardiac imaging, vascular surgery, oncology and other specialties,” adds Dr. Montana.